 Yet another standard?

-RealEstateCore is not aiming to be a new standard, rather to bridge present standards and find the common denominators.
-RealEstateCore uses and maps present standards in a pragmatic manner by adding annotations (those sets of annotations are then hopefully shared with the community).
+RealEstateCore is not aiming to be a new standard, but we rather intend for it bridge existing standards and find the common denominators.
+RealEstateCore uses and maps such existing standards in a pragmatic manner by adding annotations (which can be reused by the community directly if needed).

 Note for this version: The mappings to other standards are expressed as property annotations (e.g. "comparableIFC") and will be better expressed in this documentation in upcoming revisions.